philcryer/fak3r.com/README.md

 ## Theme

-I'm currently using the wonderful [Cover theme](https://github.com/daisygao/hexo-themes-cover) by [daisygao](daisygao.com), thanks!
+I'm currently using the wonderful [Cover theme](https://github.com/daisygao/hexo-themes-cover) by [daisygao](http://daisygao.com), thanks!

 ## Clone

 Want to build on what I have?
-Go for it, it's how I got as far as I have.
-It's easy to do, either <pre>fork</pre> it by clicking the 'Fork' button above, or just clone it from the command line:
+Go for it, it's how I got where I am.
+Either fork it, or clone it from the command line:

     git clone https://github.com/philcryer/fak3r.com.git